akello-io/akello/packages/docs/docs/02-measurements/PHQ9.md

 ---

 ## PHQ-9 Screener

+Ask the patient: 'how often have they been bothered by the following over the past 2 weeks?'

 | Questions                                         	| Not at all 	| Several Days 	| More than half the days 	| Nearly every day 	|